- How to get grounded

 The use of a single patch can indeed be life-changing.
 I’ve seen peoples’ acute pain drop within minutes.
 Read our patch article for more details. http://www.earthinginstitute.net/the-magic-pain-patches-every-medicine-cabinet-should-have-them/

-For pain relief, body bands is another option.
+For pain relief, “wearables” offer another option.
+They include an Earthing sock, or larger elastic bands for the knee, elbow, and wrist.
 Wear them at night or during the day.
-They are adjustable and can be worn around a wrist, elbow, or ankle.
-Some people prefer the “wearables,” including an Earthing sock, or larger elastic bands for the knee, elbow, and wrist.
-They can be used anywhere you stretch, do yoga, sit, relax, or sleep.
-You can use them alone for local and whole body grounding, in combination with other products if you wish.
+They are adjustable, and can be used anywhere you stretch, do yoga, sit, relax, or sleep.
+Use them alone for local and whole body grounding, in combination with other products if you wish.
 Using more than one Earthing product at a time is no problem.

 Earthing for sleep – the easiest way to ground yourself